Mikyo/metapattern.github.io/remedy/remedy.md

 ##### Where we are #####
 <br>
 ### Healthcare is the biggest issue of our time. ###
-Healthcare / ACA is Obama's legacy.
+ACA will be Obama's legacy.
 It's the most important issue of our time.
-The innovations around bundled payments will put patients back in the center, alignining incentives for providers, and introducing efficiencies through improved collaboration and communication.
+Specifically, innovations around bundled payments put patients back in the center.

+A revolution is afoot.
+Bundled payments are the future.
+It started with Medicare, and it's only going to grow from here.

+It's time to bring humanity back to healthcare.

 <!-- .slide: data-background="lib/img/obama.jpg" class="narrow white" -->